 Listen to one of Jesse's talks: Exploring Thirst, Conceit and Views given at IMS on May 29, 2015 – 59 minutes, 40.4 MB (Download, Stream)

 Catherine McGee has practiced and studied Buddhist meditation since 1992, and has taught at Gaia House in England and internationally since 1997.
 She is also a student of the Diamond Approach of A.H.
 Almaas.

 Ayya Medhanandi Bhikkhuni

-Ayya Medhanandi Bhikkhuni is the founder of Sati Saraniya Hermitage in Canada, a Theravada monastic community for women.
-She took her first vows with Sayadaw U Pandita in 1988 and spent a decade at Amaravati Buddhist Monastery, England.
+Ayya Medhanandi Bhikkhuni is the founder and guiding teacher of Sati Saraniya Hermitage, a training monastery for bhikkhunis in Perth, Canada.
+She took her first vows with Sayadaw U Pandita in 1988 in Myanmar and she received bhikkhuni ordination in Taiwan in 2007.

 Mark Nunberg began his Buddhist practice in 1982 and has been teaching meditation since 1990.
 He co-founded Common Ground Meditation Center in Minneapolis, MN in 1993 and continues to serve as the center’s guiding teacher.

 Listen to one of Mark's talks: Metta, Wisdom and Mindfulness given at IMS on August 6, 2014 – 61 minutes, 41.7 MB (Download, Stream)